 According to the facts submitted, Beneficiary is the current sole income beneficiary of twelve trusts created prior to September 25, 1985.
 This ruling request addresses one of these trusts, Trust.
 Trust was fully funded at the time it was established and no additions have been made to Trust.
-Under Article FOURTH of Trust, all trust income is to be paid to Beneficiary after Beneficiary attains age 40.
+Under Article I.(2) of Trust, all trust income is to be paid to Beneficiary.
+On the death of Beneficiary, the Trust corpus is to be held in further trust for the benefit of Beneficiary's issue.
 Trustee is currently acting as the trustee of all twelve trusts.
-Under Article THIRD, the powers of the trustee are at all times subject to the continued direction and control of a Board of Governors.
-Under Article TWELFTH, in the event the trustee resigns, the
+Under Article V. (5), any successor of Trust's original trustee, whether through sale or transfer of its business, conversion, consolidation, merger, resignation as trustee, or otherwise, shall become the successor trustee and succeeds to the trust estate as though originally named as trustee.